CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GoogleTenant.md

   - DestinationLimited
   - Vault
   - Storage
+6. You'll be prompted for the key type, enter P12 or JSON.
-6. You'll be prompted to continue the process by navigating to a URL to Configure OAuth Consent.
+7. You'll be prompted to continue the process by navigating to a URL to Configure OAuth Consent.
 Do not close PowerShell.
-7. On the OAuth consent page, set the User Type to Internal and select Create.
+8. On the OAuth consent page, set the User Type to Internal and select Create.
-8. Set the App name to CloudM Migrate, and add a User Support email and a Developer Contact email address.
+9. Set the App name to CloudM Migrate, and add a User Support email and a Developer Contact email address.
-9. Navigate to Security > API Controls > Domain-wide Delegation page, select Add New.
+10. Navigate to Security > API Controls > Domain-wide Delegation page, select Add New.
-10. The PowerShell script will have output the ClientID and OAuth Scopes to copy and paste in the Add New dialog.
+11. The PowerShell script will have output the ClientID and OAuth Scopes to copy and paste in the Add New dialog.
-11. Select Authorize.
+12. Select Authorize.
-12. You can now add the Service Account email to CloudM Migrate.
+13. You can now add the Service Account email to CloudM Migrate.
-13. The P12 or JSON Access key will be located under C:\CloudM\GCPConfig and can be uploaded into CloudM Migrate.
+14. The P12 or JSON Access key will be located under C:\CloudM\GCPConfig and can be uploaded into CloudM Migrate.

 > **Note**: Replication can cause a delay of 2 hours before these can be used to migrate data.